What does implementation mean in the creative process? How is the creative process brought to a conclusion?

 Why are some ideas not acted upon?
 Baer (2012) has explored factors influencing the implementation of low-level and high-level creative ideas.
 Low-level creative ideas are less groundbreaking and are considered to have a more incremental or routine impact on organizations.
 High-level creative ideas are those that have greater potential to disrupt the status quo and bring about significant changes or innovations within the organization.
 The concept aligns closely with the conception of radical creativity in this online course.

 Baer identifies two factors that impact the implementation of low- and high-level creative ideas.
 He calls them implementation instrumentality and networking ability.
 Implementation instrumentality refers to the skills and resources required to put ideas into practice.
 For instance, do individuals have sufficient capabilities, time, budget and tools for implementation?
-As shown in the figure below, even ideas with low implementation instrumentality can be successfully implemented.
+Even ideas with low implementation instrumentality can be successfully implemented.

 The second factor highlighted by Baer, which appears crucial for implementing high-creative ideas, is networking ability.
 This refers to an individuals’ capacity to connect with colleagues, stakeholders and other relevant parties within the organization.
 This ability is valuable for advocating for a particular project internally.
 Low networking ability makes the implementation of high-level creative ideas nearly impossible.
 In other words, high-level creative ideas rely on collaboration among multiple stakeholders and cannot be accomplished through individual efforts alone.